You are here: Start » User Interface » Creating Deep Learning Model

 4. high variability of the samples appearance or environmental conditions.

 In order to achieve more robust threshold, it is recommended to perform training with a large number of samples from both groups.
-If the number of samples is limited, our software makes it possible to manually set the uncertainty area with additional thresholds (the information about the confidence of the model can be then obtained from the hidden outIsConfident filter output).
+If the number of samples is limited, our software makes it possible to manually set the uncertainty area with additional thresholds (the information about the confidence of the model can then be obtained from the hidden outIsConfident filter output).

 The histogram tool where green bars represent correct samples and red bars represent anomalous samples.
 T marks the main threshold and T1, T2 define the area of uncertainty.